blackstonecan/blackstonecan/README.md

 - 👋 Hi, I’m @blackstonecan.
 - I am university student as a computer engineer.
-- My interest areas are Javascript, C#, Go and Website Design.
+- My interest areas are Javascript, Python, Go, C# and Website Design.
 - Especially i deal with Electron and React on Javascript and i am learning advanced React and React Native.